whitneylosinski/World_Weather_Analysis/README.md

     stop2 = vacation_stop2['Lat'].values[0], vacation_stop2['Lng'].values[0]
     stop3 = vacation_stop3['Lat'].values[0], vacation_stop3['Lng'].values[0]
     ```
-   The Google Maps Directions API was then used to create a direction layer map showing the itinerary for traveling between for four cities as shown below.
-The latitud and longitude pairs from the start and end city were used as the start and end points while the other 3 coordinate pairs for each city were used as waypoints.
+   The Google Maps Directions API was then used to create a direction layer map showing the itinerary for traveling between the four cities as shown below.
+The latitude and longitude pairs from the start and end city were used as the start and end points while the other 3 coordinate pairs for each city were used as waypoints.
 The travel mode for the direction layer map was set to "Driving".
     ```py
     # Create a direction layer map.
     import gmaps